sathiya07g/Mobile-Application-Development/README.md

-# Ex.No:1 To create a HelloWorld Activity using all lifecycles methods to display messages.
+# Ex.No:3 Develop program to create a text field and a button “Navigate”.
+When you enter “www.google.com” and press navigate button it should open google page using Implicit Intents.

 ## AIM:

-To create a HelloWorld Activity using all lifecycles methods to display messages using Android Studio..
+To create a navigate button using Implicit Intent to display the google page using Android Studio.

 ## EQUIPMENTS REQUIRED: